Wednesday 22 - Friday 24 November, 2017, University of Otago, Dunedin, New Zealand

 - Professor Duane Cady, Hamline Univeristy, Minnesota

-Read the abstract for Duane's presentation here Eradicating Warism, our most dangerous disease
+Read the full paper here Eradicating Warism, our most dangerous disease

 Duane L. Cady is Professor of Philosophy Emeritus at Hamline University in St. Paul, Minnesota, USA.
 He earned his A.M and Ph.D. degrees from Brown University.
 He is author of From Warism to Pacifism: A Moral Continuum (1989; 2nd ed.
 2010) and Moral Vision: How Everyday Life Shapes Ethical Thinking (2005), co-author of Humanitarian Intervention: Just War vs. Pacifism (1996), and editor of three anthologies.
 He has published more than fifty articles on ethics, history of philosophy, and nonviolence.
 Professor Cady has been recognized locally and nationally for excellent teaching.
 He has been a Visiting Scholar at Westminster College, Oxford University, UK (1988), and Visiting Professor at Trier University in Germany (2004).
 He has given the Virginia Geiger Lecture in Ethics and Society (College of Notre Dame of Maryland, 1994), the Henkels Lecture in International Relations (University of Notre Dame, 1996), the Royal Alsworth Lecture in Humanities (University of Minnesota, 2011) and the Paul Robert and Jean Shuman Hanna Lectures in Philosophy (Hamline University, 2012).
 He is a past President of Concerned Philosophers for Peace and served six years on the National Council of the Fellowship of Reconciliation, the world’s oldest and largest pacifist organization.
 Dr. Cady is married, and has two grown children plus two growing grandchildren In addition to philosophy and pacifism he enjoys Dixieland jazz, nature, refugee resettlement, art, and travel.